HotwaxCom/SQL-Assignment-1/solution2.md

 2. Applied a join on 'product_type' to ensure all physical products are considered.

-3. Filtered products to include only finished goods that are not virtual and are variants.
+3. Filtered products to apply filter of sales discontinuation date and support discontinuation date.

 4. Ensured the product type is marked as physical.